-I learnt from them where to buy plants, what quantities of each plant to buy, what profit margins I could put on different ones, when to discount stock that was getting close to the sell by date, how best to display the stock and lots of other minor things.
+I did learn a lot from them – where to buy plants, what quantities of each plant to buy, what profit margins I could put on different ones, when to discount stock that was getting close to the sell by date, how best to display the stock and lots of other minor things.
 However I could see that the business needed to be brought up-to-date and made more efficient.
-Ronnie and June still used an old fashioned till and did the accounts longhand in a cash book and with a proper stock system they seemed to run out of their best lines regularly.
+Ronnie and June still used an old fashioned till and did the accounts longhand in a cash book and without a proper stock system they seemed to run out of their best lines regularly.
 I wanted to change that and bought an integrated till/stock system, a bit similar to the one I had seen at Cannon Pet Supplies, so that as each item was sold it was automatically taken out of the stock.

 Sophie was also very helpful.
 The training she had had courtesy of her father meant she understood the whole process of retail from purchase through to sale and she helped me set up the systems so that both the stock and the finances were handled in tandem.
 Ronnie just didn’t get it.
 I think he thought the new system was a complete waste of money – ‘could have bought a lot of plants instead.’